mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 PRINT @dt   -- output is 2019-05-18 12:00:00.0000000 -01:00
 ```

-To convert a datetime that doesn't have timezone to one that does, we can use the function
+To convert a datetime that doesn't have time zone to one that does, we can use the function
 `TODATETIMEOFFSET()`.

 Example: